 MP for Beckenham and Penge

-Liam Conlon is a Labour (Co-op) MP for Beckenham and Penge, first elected in 2024.
-He currently serves on the Bus Services (No. 2) Bill [HL] committee (from June 2025) and previously sat on the Railways Bill committee (January–February 2026).
-He sits on the centre-left of the political spectrum in the House of Commons.
+Liam Conlon is the Labour (Co-op) MP for Beckenham and Penge, elected in 2024.
+He serves on transport-related committees, including the Bus Services (No. 2) Bill [HL] committee since June 2025, and previously sat on the Railways Bill committee in early 2026.

-Declares financial interests in land and property (within or outside the UK), miscellaneous interests, and visits outside the UK.
+Declared financial interests include land and property (within or outside the UK), miscellaneous interests, and visits outside the UK.

 Generated 21 February 2026